Professor and Dean

 Peer reviewed articles

 Sarathy, Brinda.
-Forthcoming.
+2021.
 “Logistics, Labor, and Land: The Origins of the Goods Movement Industry in the Inland Empire.”
 BOOM California.

 D’Arcangelis, Gwen, and Brinda Sarathy.
 2015.
 “Enacting Environmental Justice through the Undergraduate Classroom: The Transformative Potential of Community Engaged Partnerships.”
 Journal of Community Engagement and Scholarship, 8(2): 97-106.